Top 10 healthcare jobs in demand for 2026 and beyond

 Salary insights: ~$80,450 per year

-Key responsibilities: Assist patients with breathing issues using ventilators, oxygen therapy, and airway management.
+Key responsibilities: Assist patients with breathing issues through ventilator support, oxygen therapy, and airway management.

 Required education/Qualifications: Associate’s or Bachelor’s in Respiratory Therapy, state licensure.